Yu-Chen Wang (TW/UK)

 When audiences encounter her work, they are not only encountering her art, but also entering her fictional narratives.
 The nature of these fictions frequently reaches back to the first great age of machines in the 19th century, but also asks audiences to stretch their imaginations forward to the furthest limits of current technology and planetary over-heating.
 Yu-Chen Wang is an artist for the future, with her feet planted in the present, on ground that covers relics from the past.

 As part of the Collide International Awards, a partnership programme between Arts at CERN and FACT, her work is currently shown in touring exhibitions at FACT, Liverpool; CCCB, Barcelona; iMAL, Brussels; National Taiwan Museum of Fine Arts, Taichung; Kumu, Tallinn; Le Lieu Unique, Nantes (2018-2021).
-Forthcoming projects include residency at Metal, Peterborough (2021) and a solo exhibition at Danum Gallery, Library and Museum (2021).
+Forthcoming projects include Arts Council England funded residency at Metal, Peterborough (2022) and artist book Yu-Chen Wang (2023).

-Yu-Chen Wang is Associate Lecturer in BA and MA Drawing at Camberwell College, University of Arts London and Associate Lecturer in BA Fine Art at Goldsmiths College, University of London.
-Previously she has delivered lectures and talks at National Taiwan Normal University, Taipei; Liverpool John Moore University, Liverpool; University of Lancaster, Lancaster; National Taipei University of Education, Taipei; University for the Creative Arts, Canterbury; National Cheng Kung University, Tainan; Wimbledon College of Arts, UAL, London; College of Arts, University of Lincoln, Lincoln; Lasalle College of the Arts, Singapore.
+Yu-Chen Wang is Associate Lecturer in BA and MA Drawing at Camberwell College, University of Arts London.
+Previously she has delivered lectures and talks at Falmouth university, Cornwall; National Taiwan Normal University, Taipei; Liverpool John Moore University, Liverpool; University of Lancaster, Lancaster; National Taipei University of Education, Taipei; University for the Creative Arts, Canterbury; National Cheng Kung University, Tainan; Wimbledon College of Arts, UAL, London; College of Arts, University of Lincoln, Lincoln; Lasalle College of the Arts, Singapore.